ONSdigital/eq-questionnaire-registry/README.md

 questionnaires - lists the most recent versions.

-questionnaires/versions - Lists all versions of all schemas held in the registry.
+questionnaires-versions - Lists all versions of all schemas held in the registry.

 ---